-- 115. Faculty is preparing for participation in pilot project of organization of Freshmen integration week. - 116.
-The purpose of this week is to familiarize students with all possibilities that is offered by the University and the Faculty, to motivate students for purposive studies. - 117.
-Since autumn 2016 special module of introductory Physics will be included into Introductory studies course.
-This should help prepare students for the studies of the main course of Physics. - 118.
+- 114. Faculty is preparing for participation in pilot project of organization of Freshmen integration week.
+The purpose of this week is to familiarize students with all possibilities that is offered by the University and the Faculty, to motivate students for purposive studies. - 115.
+Since autumn 2016 special module of introductory Physics will be included into Introductory studies course. - 116.
 To find possibilities motivate teachers to use e-learning.

-6. The Management of the programme
+6. The Management of the Programme